 • Ability to exercise patience, understanding, creativity, and flexibility

-• Must have an acceptable Community Services Registry check.
+• Maintain an acceptable Community Services Registry check

-The company reserves the right to revise or change job duties as business dictates.
+The company reserves the right to revise or change job duties as business needs dictate.
 It is mutually agreed that this job description does not constitute a written or implied contract of employment.
+It is understood the company reserves the right to change the work schedule as required, to include overtime.